Sophomores Serve

 This course will explore the meaning and practice of building relationships and community as foundations for addressing inequities and for creating social change.
 Telling stories, listening to others’ stories (though they may tell a different truth than your own), and coming to a deeper understanding of the full array of human resources available within a community, are all essential to building and maintaining communities and to creating a more just world.

 We’ll look at how individuals create communities (and are created by them), and how we navigate the interwoven groups and identities that make up our communities.
+You will be introduced to several models of social structure and social change.
 You will also be introduced to the practice and theory of critical service-learning, including consideration of what constitutes ethical and effective community service in a society stratified by race, ethnicity, class, gender, sexuality, and ability.

 Through your community work, you will learn from and about the individuals with whom you work.
 At the same time, you will learn about your community partner organization and its missions and roles, including not only the problems they address but also the assets they build upon.
 An important goal is to translate thought into action through meaningful community work; this may include direct service as well as projects that engage policy, action research, or advocacy.
 We will have at least one group site visit per semester, as well as guest lecturers on topics that may include: homelessness and housing; labor’s intersection with race and class; adult literacy; war resistance; and conditions for veterans.